duncanamps/box80/README.md

 box80 is licensed under the GNU GPL Licence V3 or later.

 External components which are referenced in this text (monitor, BIOS, CP/M, BASIC) are not included with this distribution and have their own licensing and distribution terms.
+Please respect the work and rights of the respective authors.

 ## Contact
 The author is Duncan Munro